 Across domains and modalities

-It is important that sociotechnical system design and the development of accompanying training and policy considers the capacity of operators within the context of the wider system at the time that high impact decisions are made.
-In many domains there is a high reliance upon verbal communication to develop knowledge at the level of the team.
-Examination of alternative means of saliently communicating critical information (e.g. visual, haptic and olfactory) could improve system resilience, particularly during highly demanding situations when the capacity to talk and listen can be diminished.
+It is important that socio-technical system design and the development of accompanying training and policy considers the capacity of operators within the context of the wider system at the time that high impact decisions are made.
+In many domains, there is a high reliance on verbal communication to develop knowledge at the level of the team.
+Examination of alternative means of saliently communicating critical information (e.g. visual, haptic, and olfactory) could improve system resilience, particularly during highly demanding situations when the capacity to talk and listen can be diminished.

 - HFE group website and publications list: http://www.hfesoton.com

 - Aaron Roberts and Jon C. Cole.
 2018.
 ‘Naturalistic Decision Making: Taking a (Cognitive) Step Back to Take Two Steps Forward in Understanding Experience-Based Decisions’.
 Journal of Applied Research in Memory and Cognition 7 (1): 70–81.
 Available at: https://eprints.soton.ac.uk/418983/